sargentogato/Tetris-sg/README.md

 Enjoy and share.
 Marlon Velásquez

 ## How to Play

 The only you have to do is, download the repo.
 Inside the folder you will find the follow structure

 - script folder /tetris.js and pieces.js
 - style folder / style.css
 - index.html on the main folder

-Don't worry for the rest of the files.
+Don't worry for the rest of files.

-The only you have to do is, download the repo and ones done, get into the folder, unzip the file downloaded and you will get a folder callThe only you have to do is, download the repo and when is downloaded, unzip the file downloaded and you will get a folder call Tetris-sg-master, get into the folder and you will have the index.html, run the file and the game will start Tetris-sg-master
+The only you have to do is, download the repo, once downloaded, unzip the file.
+You will get a folder call Tetris-sg-master, get into and you will have the index.html file, run it, press start and enjoy.

 **To move the pieces, you just need the arrow buttons**